The following contains installation, introduction, and other information about the Eclipse plugin for saker.build.

 You can manually select the build target to be run from the saker.build menu:

-This will cause the selected build target to be run for your project.
-Note, that in this case other builders associated with your project won't run.
+It will cause the selected build target to be run for your project.

 The saker.build Eclipse plugin provides a command that can be invoked to run the build for the active project.
 It is bound to the key F9 by default.
 You can simply press F9 to run saker.build for your project.